 Great progress!
 You are collaborating with your neighboring lab, you've met interesting people at conferences and you have successfully reached out to people outside your organization.
 Now comes the hard part: maintaining these relationships.

 Personally, I find this to be the most challenging and time-intensive part of relationship building.
 However, it is essential when aiming for long-term projects, collaborations and partnerships.
 There are many different ways to maintain a relationship - many of them involve personal meetings and common interest so naturally this may be easier to accomplish with people at your organization.
 You can meet collaborators for lunch, make a point of talking to them at a seminars, or even set up regular meetings.

 Meeting people outside your organization just to have a quick chat can be rather tricky (think people based in different countries).
 Here social media is a connector and virtual meeting place: You can follow interesting people on twitter and maintain a connection by commenting and sharing.
 LinkedIn or ResearchGate allow you to send personal updates as messages and keep you up-to-date on your collaborators’ professional developments without directly contacting them.

-One great way to transition from an internal to an external connection is to make sure you keep an open communication with colleagues who move on to new organizations.
+One great way to transition from an internal to an external connection is to make sure you keep open lines of communication with colleagues who move on to new organizations.
 Keeping in touch with your old lab mate may just land you a job someday.
 Universities themselves can help you do this through practical tools like alumni networks.

 I find it useful to remind myself to check in regularly with collaborators for example on a holiday or for professional updates.
 Whenever I see interesting events, articles and newsletters I make sure to share them with a short note - this creates a thoughtful way of interacting and is much more effective than simply sending a message asking how things are going.